minio/docs/source/integrations/setup-nginx-proxy-with-minio.rst

    :local:
    :depth: 2

-The following documentation covers the minimum settings required to configure Nginx to proxy requests to MinIO.
+The following documentation covers the minimum settings required to configure NGINX to proxy requests to MinIO.

 This documentation assumes the following:

-- An existing `Nginx <http://nginx.org/en/download.html>`__ deployment
+- An existing `NGINX <http://nginx.org/en/download.html>`__ deployment
 - An existing :ref:`MinIO <minio-installation>` deployment
 - A DNS hostname which uniquely identifies the MinIO deployment